 Fr.
 Kolvenbach was elected Superior General on Sept.
 13, 1983.
 After a long and effective tenure, he resigned as Superior General in January 2008 and returned to the Near East Province of the Jesuits.

 In 2000, Fr.
 Kolvenbach delivered a memorable keynote address at Santa Clara University, which hosted a conference on the “Commitment to Justice in Jesuit Higher Education” and was attended by many in our Creighton community.
-His remarks, which can be found here, marked a renewed commitment to justice at all 28 U.S. Jesuit colleges and universities.
+His remarks, marked a renewed commitment to justice at all 28 U.S. Jesuit colleges and universities.
 Evocatively, Fr.
 Kolvenbach challenged Jesuit higher learning to embrace gritty realities, as well as appreciate the existential and transformative realities of our shared pedagogy.

 Among his frequent worldwide travels, Fr.
 Kolvenbach visited Creighton in 2004 to help dedicate the statue of St. Ignatius of Loyola that sits in the plaza near the library.
 He also delivered an address on the importance of collaboration between the Jesuits and laity, and his visit was featured in a Creighton University Magazine article.
 Fr.
 Kolvenbach was truly a remarkable leader, and made an indelible contribution to the Society of Jesus.

 See you soon at the lighting ceremony, and I wish you a holy and expectant Advent season,